 Students should review the information in this handbook as they prepare for the dissertation proposal meeting.
 They should contact their dissertation chair and committee members to schedule a date, time, and place for the dissertation proposal meeting.
 It is the students' responsibility to coordinate the scheduling of their meeting.
-Students must submit a copy of their dissertation proposal to their committee members at least two weeks prior to the scheduled meeting date.
+Students must submit a copy of their dissertation proposal to their committee members at least two weeks prior to the scheduled meeting date and have submitted their Article 1 for publication prior to the proposal meeting.